 Figure 1.
 Changes SOM and SOC under three-winged bean cultivars.
 The values are mean ± standard error of four replicates (n=4).
 An asterisk shows a significant difference between the control (unplanted) and the treatment (planted) soils.
 The broken blue line is the SOC stock.

 Overall, the decrease in SOM, SOC, and C stock was approximately the same amount, indicating that regardless of where the winged cultivars originated, the need for SOM, SOC, and C stock remains the same.
-This is an interesting result, showing that these three soil parameters are essential for winged bean production, as indicated by the decreases, and need to be considered.
+This is an interesting result, shows that these three soil parameters are essential for winged bean production, as indicated by the decreases, and need to be considered.
 Interestingly, organic matter can only be supplemented externally as mulch, fallen leaves or root exudates (e.g., Michael et al., 2015; 2016; 2017; Michael, 2020b; Topas & Michael, 2023) as it affects SOC and the C stock as well as other important soil parameters such as pH and electrical conductivity which affect soil nutrient status and availability to plants (Michael, 2020a).

 The changes in pH and electrical conductivity measured are shown in Figure 2.
 The pH decreased in all planted soils compared to the unplanted soil, and these changes were cultivar-dependent, although within the general pH range of 5.7 – 7.0 reported (Sriwickai et al., 2022).
 The pH changed by nearly 0.36 under Hgn and K92 (highland cultivars) and 0.34 under the Rab cultivar (lowland cultivar).
 The lowland cultivar caused the most significant decrease in pH, and the changes observed under the highland cultivars were the same, indicating that there is little difference in their soil pH requirements.
 The change in pH induced by the lowland cultivar being 0.2 again supports the notion that all winged bean cultivars' soil pH requirements are within a specific range.